Tenerife airport disaster: Communication misunderstandings

 A simultaneous radio call from the Pan Am crew caused mutual interference on the radio frequency, which was audible in the KLM cockpit as a three-second-long shrill sound (or heterodyne).
 This caused the KLM crew to miss the crucial latter portion of the tower's response.
-The Pan Am crew's transmission was "We're still taxiing down the runway, the Clipper 1736!"
+The Pan Am crew's transmission was "We're still taxiing down the runway, Clipper 1736!"
 This message was also blocked by the interference and inaudible to the KLM crew.
 Either message, if heard in the KLM cockpit, would have alerted the crew to the situation and given them time to abort the takeoff attempt.

 Due to the fog, neither crew was able to see the other plane on the runway ahead of them.
-In addition, neither of the aircraft could be seen from the control tower, and the airport was not equipped with ground radar.
+In addition, neither of the aircraft could be seen from the control tower, as the airport was not equipped with ground radar.

-After the KLM plane had started its takeoff roll, the tower instructed the Pan Am crew to "report when runway clear."
-The Pan Am crew replied: "OK, will report when we're clear."
-On hearing this, the KLM flight engineer expressed his concern about the Pan Am not being clear of the runway by asking the pilots in his own cockpit, "Is he not clear that Pan American?"
-Veldhuyzen van Zanten emphatically replied "Oh, yes" and continued with the takeoff.
+After the KLM plane had started its takeoff roll, the tower instructed the Pan Am crew to "report the runway clear."
+The Pan Am crew replied, "OK, will report when we're clear."
+Upon hearing this, the KLM flight engineer expressed his concern about the Pan Am not being clear of the runway by asking the pilots in his own cockpit, saying "Is he not clear, that Pan American?"
+Veldhuyzen van Zanten emphatically replied, "Oh, yes", and continued with the takeoff.

 Collision

-According to the cockpit voice recorder (CVR), the Pan Am captain said, "There he is!" when he spotted the KLM's landing lights through the fog just as his plane approached exit C-4.
+According to the cockpit voice recorder (CVR), the Pan Am captain said, "There he is!" when he spotted the KLM's landing lights through the fog just as his plane approached exit C4.
 When it became clear that the KLM aircraft was approaching at takeoff speed, Captain Grubbs exclaimed, "Goddamn, that son-of-a-bitch is coming!", while first officer Robert Bragg yelled, "Get off!
 Get off!
 Get off!"
-Captain Grubbs applied full power to the throttles and made a sharp left turn towards the grass in an attempt to avoid the impending collision.
+Grubbs applied full power to the throttles and made a sharp left turn towards the grass in an attempt to avoid the impending collision.

-By the time the KLM pilots saw the Pan Am aircraft, they were already moving too fast to stop.
+By the time the KLM pilots saw the Pan Am aircraft, they had already exceeded their V1 speed and were moving too fast to stop.
 In desperation, the pilots prematurely rotated the aircraft nose upward and attempted to clear the Pan Am by lifting off, causing a 22 m tailstrike.
 The KLM 747 was within 100 m of the Pan Am and moving at approximately 140 knot when it left the ground.
-Its nose landing gear cleared the Pan Am, but its left-side engines, lower fuselage, and main landing gear struck the upper right side of the Pan Am's fuselage, ripping apart the center of the Pan Am jet almost directly above the wing.
-The right-side engines crashed through the Pan Am's upper deck immediately behind the cockpit.
+Its nose landing gear cleared the Pan Am, but its left-side engines, lower fuselage, and main landing gear struck the upper right side of the Pan Am's fuselage, ripping apart the middle of the Pan Am jet almost directly above the wing.
+The right-side engines crashed through the Pan Am's upper deck immediately aft of the cockpit, instantly killing all of the passengers seated there.